 You can be one in Dark Souls.
 As a Black Phantom, you can use environmental traps, back stabs, and cliff ledges to ruin your target's day.

-Any player character in The Elder Scrolls who has a high sneak skill probably fights in the most unfair way possible.
+Any Player Character who has a high sneak skill probably fights in the most unfair way possible.
 Sneak up behind a foe and stab them with a dagger or fire a poisoned arrow at their face before they know you're there are common tactics for a pragmatic character.
 Pragmatism is the name of the game with a thief-type character, especially, because they're basically Glass Cannons.

 In Lords of the Realm II, you can attempt to fight honorably and use your armies to battle other armies or castles.
 Or you can go into the other lord's lands, destroy their crops and pillage their villages, and then sit back and watch as the peasants get upset and throw an uprising against the lord.
 It doesn't matter if there's a royal castle, that land becomes forfeit.